tradex-app/TradeX-chart/src/docs/src/content/docs/reference/state.md

 ## Export

 The chart can export any data state contained in memory to a JSoN object.
+The export will be formatted as a [state config object](#state-config-object).

 ```javascript
 const xport = chart.exportState(key)